Dig for Your Dinner

 Meyer Lemon Ricotta Pound Cake

-I totally get why they call it pound cake, because if I ate as much of this stuff as I wanted to every day, I’d gain 10 pounds a month!
 I mean I’m not going to turn down any cake, but you put pound cake in front of me, all rich and dense and delicious, and it’s going to be a problem.
-I always make it, wrap it and gift it, otherwise you’d see me on the next season of the Biggest Loser!
+I love this recipe!

 1 1/2 cups all purpose flour